Please use the following acknowledgement in your published papers or presentations and include the citations below where appropriate:

 GPU processing

-SUrge is a heterogeneous resource pool in support of computational intensive research that is enhanced by use of Graphical Processing Units (GPUs).
-It is designed to be allocated as a stand-alone resource for smaller scale work or in tandem with the AVHE for larger scale allocation via OrangeGrid.
-SUrge offers more than 250 GPUs providing over a petaflop of computing calculations per second.
+SUrge is a heterogeneous resource pool in support of computationally intensive research enhanced using Graphical Processing Units (GPUs).
+It is designed to be allocated as a stand-alone resource for smaller-scale work or for use in the OrangeGrid and Zest clusters.
+SUrge offers more than 250 GPUs, ranging from NVidia RTX 5000’s to 80GB A100’s.